Accounting Glossary

 Bookkeeping

-The process of recording and organizing all financial transactions in a systematic manner to ensure accurate accounting.
+The process of recording and organizing all financial transactions systematically to ensure accurate accounting.

 Bootstrapping